Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis: Experimental Procedures

 \subsection{Magnetization and Specific Heat}

 {\it Magnetic Characterization.} Magnetization was measured both as a function of temperature for a fixed field and as a function of field for various fixed temperatures spanning the range of the capabilities of our magnetometer (i.e. $1.9-400$ K).
 We present the zero-field cooled (ZFC) molar susceptibility in Fig. \ref{chi_vs_T}.
-At very low temperatures a large paramagnetic signature is present, likely the result of a small quantity of magnetic impurities being present.
+A large paramagnetic signature is present at very low temperatures, likely the result of a small quantity of magnetic impurities being present.
 Fisher's analysis\cite{fisher_62} of $d(T \chi)/dT$ was used to determine the onset of the two transitions apparent in Fig. \ref{chi_vs_T}.
 We find that the first transition (T1) is at $\sim 60$ K and that the second transition (T2) is at $342.4$ K. Magnetization versus magnetic field ($M(H)$) measurements taken at different temperatures (Fig. \ref{m_vs_h}) are consistent with peak T1 being associated with an antiferromagnetic transition.
 Further, the temperature dependence shown by the magnetization in Fig. \ref{chi_vs_T} is similar to that shown by related iron-pnictide compounds\cite{saparov_sefat_14,sefat_08,tegel_08} BaFe$_2$As$_2$, SrFe$_2$As$_2$, CaFe$_2$As$_2$, and SrFeAsF, which also exhibit an antiferromagnetic groundstate.
+The behavior whereby $\chi$ increases with increasing temperature was qualitatively explained in a simple model by Sales et al. \cite{Sales_10} to be ultimately due to the multiband nature of these materials, where both electron and holes are present at the Fermi surface.
+Interestingly, this model predicts that most semimetals should see an increase in the magnetic susceptibility with increasing temperature.

 The peak T2 at higher temperature is consistent with high-temperature XRD data that show a slight inflection in the evolution of the $c/a$ ratio at this temperature.
+(See Fig. \ref{xrd_temp}.)
 Future experiments involving single crystals or neutron diffraction measurements will serve to clarify the nature of the magnetism in this material.
-However, from our analysis on powder samples, combined with the literature on structurally similar compounds and our DFT calculations above, we posit that the compound BaCr$_2$P$_2$ is a G-type antiferromagnet, with a N\'eel temperature of $\sim 60$ K.
+However, on the basis of our analysis on powder samples, combined with the literature on structurally similar compounds and our DFT calculations above, we posit that the compound BaCr$_2$P$_2$ is a G-type antiferromagnet, with a N\'eel temperature of $\sim 60$ K.